 But it also still holds up to this day.
 Based on purely anecdotal evidence, I find that “I Wanna Be Your Lover” has aged surprisingly well in the 37 years (!) since its initial release.
 Last summer in Washington, D.C., I saw Canadian electronic producer Pomo drop it into the middle of his set as a tribute; the club lit up like he’d just put on “Bad and Boujee.”
 Certainly, Prince seemed to have some lasting affection for the track.
 Though he would come to distance himself from its parent album, “I Wanna Be Your Lover” remained a fixture in concert setlists for every decade of his career except the 1990s; and when he and the New Power Generation recorded “My Name is Prince” in 1992, it (along with 1981’s “Controversy”) was one of two songs prominently sampled from his own catalogue.

-Of course, we can’t talk about “I Wanna Be Your Lover” without touching upon Prince’s January 1980 performance on American Bandstand, which remains one of the most infamous moments of his early career.
-Accompanied by his touring band–Bobby Z, Gayle Chapman, André Cymone, Dez Dickerson, and Matt Fink–Prince lip-synced both “Lover” and the just-released second single from Prince, “Why You Wanna Treat Me So Bad?”
-But the real event was the interview in-between, which found the insouciant frontman stonewalling host Dick Clark, causing him to flounder for a supremely awkward two minutes.
-At the interview’s peak–or its nadir, depending on whom you ask–Clark asked how many years Prince had been recording before his first album; in response, the artist silently held up four fingers.
-A decade and a half later, Clark would maintain that it was “one of the most difficult interviews I’ve ever conducted, and I’ve done 10,000 musician interviews” (Bream 2013).
+Of course, we can’t talk about “I Wanna Be Your Lover” without touching upon Prince’s January 1980 appearance on American Bandstand, still one of the most infamous moments of his early career.
+Accompanied by his touring band–Bobby Z, Gayle Chapman, André Cymone, Dez Dickerson, and Matt Fink–Prince lip-synced both “Lover” and the just-released follow-up single, “Why You Wanna Treat Me So Bad?”
+But the real event was the interview between songs, when the insouciant frontman stonewalled host Dick Clark and caused him to flounder for a supremely awkward two minutes.
+At the interview’s peak–or its nadir, as the case may be–Clark asked how many years Prince had been recording before his first album; in response, the artist silently held up four fingers.
+A decade and a half later, Clark would maintain that it was “one of the most difficult interviews I’ve ever conducted” (Bream 2013).

 For better or worse, the American Bandstand interview was an instantly iconic Prince moment; it certainly got people talking, not least among the artist’s own camp.
 Pepé Willie has maintained that Prince “got stage fright”: “I ripped him a new one on that one,” he told biographer Matt Thorne.
 “He came back to Minnesota, and I said to him, ‘What the hell happened to you?’ …[H]e told me, ‘That will never happen again, Pepé.’”
 Bandstand producer Larry Klein would offer a similar theory, claiming that “audiences had misinterpreted what [he thought] was basic shyness on Prince’s part” (Thorne 2016).
 Prince himself indicated that he was annoyed by the host’s condescending attitude toward his hometown: “That tripped me out when Dick Clark asked how I could come from Minneapolis, of all places,” he told Minneapolis Star journalist Jon Bream shortly after the interview aired.
 “That really gave me an attitude for the rest of the talk.
 TV personalities are hard to talk to.
 They come out of certain bags.
 Music is music.
 A place is a place” (Bream 1980).